Conference Reporter

 October 2, 2024 (Updated )

-Ever since his time at the University of York’s student paper Lemon Press, Henry Dyer has had a panache for debunking.
-In 2022, he joined the investigations team of The Guardian, with a particular focus on British politics.
+Ever since his time at the University of York’s student paper The Lemon Press, Henry Dyer has had a panache for debunking things.
+So, things have been no different since he joined the investigations team of The Guardian in 2022, with a particular focus on British politics.

 Henry spoke to Journo Resources at the Student Publication Association National Conference 2024.
 He told us about a day in the life of an investigations reporter, his path into reporting, how he comes up with the next line of inquiry, and his favourite subjects to dig deep into.